rh9891/DimeAndNickel/README.md

 THEN the transaction is displayed under "Recent Transactions" and marked in green.

 WHEN I hover over a listed transaction
-THEN an X will be displayed that can be clicked on to delete the transaction.
+THEN an X will be displayed that can be clicked to delete the transaction.
 ```

 ## Preview of Dime and Nickel